rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I perform a task at my own pace where it is the **most priority** in the list.
-Regardless of the situation, what matters at the end of the day is the quality of my output.
+- I perform a task to the best of my ability where it is the **most priority** in the list of requests rated by the client through diplomatic channels.

 ### **More Questions About You**